QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 </Category>
 ```

-In a CloudShell sandbox, hover over the resource and click **Commmands**.
+In a CloudShell sandbox, hover over the resource and click **Commands**.
 The command is displayed in the resource’s commands pane.

 ![](/Images/Devguide-shells/Customizing-Shells_6_624x377.png)